Mission of the Gonzaga Law Externship Program

 - Students may schedule an appointment on ZagLAW for assistance in planning their experiential learning during their time at Gonzaga.

-- Students may extern at a wide variety of legal offices, government agencies, non-profit organizations, and judicial chambers throughout the country.
+- Potential placements include private law firms, government agencies, non-profit organizations, in-house counsel offices, and judicial chambers throughout the country.

 - US Attorney’s Office and Federal Defenders of Eastern Washington & Idaho